MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/install-basex.md

 ## Configure BaseX to handle your model

-Depending on the size of your model, BaseX can utilize a lot of memory.
+Depending on the size of your model, BaseX can use a lot of memory.

 By default, BaseX is configured to use a maximum of about 1.17 gigabytes (GB) of random-access memory (RAM).
 If you have a large model, you should consider increasing this limit by following these steps.